Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: System description and optimization procedure

 \subsection{Impact of quantization on geometric constellation shaping}

+One of the main drawbacks of GCS identified by the community is the potentially higher required quantization due to the irregular position of the points on each I and Q dimension \cite{Qu2019}.
+The non-quantization component of the digital-to-analog converter (DAC) and analog-to-digital converter (ADC) noise is frequency dependent \cite{Laperle:14} and may be considered similar for both GCS and uniform QAM.
+Then, in order to gauge the effect and requirements of the quantization noise in particular, a relatively low DAC/ADC resolution is studied.

 For this analysis, the fiber-optic channel was modeled using a simpler nonlinear interference noise (NLIN) \cite{Dar2014} channel model which operates at one sample per symbol.
 This model takes into account the nonlinear interference dependence on the launch power per channel $P_s$ and the moments of the constellation.
+Since it is a one sample per symbol channel model, pulse shaping is not applied.
 In the NLIN channel model, the nonlinear effects degrading the transmitted signal are modeled as additive Gaussian noise with a variance $\sigma_{NLIN}^2(P_{s},\mu_4,\mu_6)$ that is determined by the parameters of the fiber communication channel.
 The high order moments are defined as

 The total noise corrupting the signal is expressed as